You want a number of people to use WordSmith but aren't sure which licence type suits you.

 The main advantages are : cheaper, only one installation; the disadvantages

-How it works : let's imagine a student at a PC and a network drive called N: at a given university.
-When the student runs N:\wsmith\wordsmith.exe, wordsmith first checks on N:\wsmith itself that the licence is valid; it then reads N:\wsmith\wordsmith.ini and finds out in that where individual settings for students should be read and written, usually a sub-folder of their My Documents called \wsmith or similar.
+How it works: let's imagine a student at a PC and a network drive called N: at a given university.
+When the student runs N:\wsmith\wordsmith.exe, wordsmith first checks on N:\wsmith itself that the licence is valid; it then reads N:\wsmith\wordsmith.ini and reads in that where individual settings for students should be read and written, usually a sub-folder of their My Documents called \wsmith.
+Each student gets to save their own results and settings in their own space without ever altering the main site installation.

 The main advantages are : quicker, personal for the student/employee.